Biographies of the greatest mathematicians are in separate files by birth year:

 Pierre de Fermat (1601-1665) France

-Pierre de Fermat was the most brilliant mathematician of his era and, along with Déscartes, one of the most influential.
+Pierre de Fermat was the most brilliant mathematician of his era and, along with Descartes, one of the most influential.
 Although mathematics was just his hobby (Fermat was a government lawyer), Fermat practically founded Number Theory, and also played key roles in the discoveries of Analytic Geometry and Calculus.
+Lagrange considered Fermat, rather than Newton or Leibniz, to be the inventor of calculus.
+Fermat was first to study certain interesting curves, e.g. the "Witch of Agnesi".
 He was also an excellent geometer (e.g. discovering a triangle's Fermat point), and (in collaboration with Blaise Pascal) discovered probability theory.
 Fellow geniuses are the best judges of genius, and Blaise Pascal had this to say of Fermat: "For my part, I confess that [Fermat's researches about numbers] are far beyond me, and I am competent only to admire them."
 E.T.
 Bell wrote "it can be argued that Fermat was at least Newton's equal as a pure mathematician."

-Fermat developed a system of analytic geometry which both preceded and surpassed that of Déscartes; he developed methods of differential and integral calculus which Newton acknowledged as an inspiration.
-Solving df(x)/dx = 0 to find extrema of f(x) is perhaps the most useful idea in applied mathematics; this technique originated with Fermat.
+Fermat developed a system of analytic geometry which both preceded and surpassed that of Descartes; he developed methods of differential and integral calculus which Newton acknowledged as an inspiration.
+Although Kepler anticipated it, Fermat is credited with Fermat's Theorem on Stationary Points (df(x)/dx = 0 at function extrema), the key to many problems in applied analysis.
 Fermat was also the first European to find the integration formula for the general polynomial; he used his calculus to find centers of gravity, etc.

-Fermat's contemporaneous rival René Déscartes is more famous than Fermat, and Déscartes' writings were more influential.
-Whatever one thinks of Déscartes as a philosopher, however, it seems clear that Fermat was the better mathematician.
-Fermat and Déscartes did work in physics and independently discovered the (trigonometric) law of refraction, but Fermat gave the correct explanation, and used it remarkably to anticipate the Principle of Least Action later enunciated by Maupertius (though Maupertius himself, like Déscartes, had an incorrect explanation of refraction).
-Fermat and Déscartes independently discovered analytic geometry, but it was Fermat who extended it to more than two dimensions, and followed up by developing elementary calculus.
+Fermat's contemporaneous rival René Descartes is more famous than Fermat, and Descartes' writings were more influential.
+Whatever one thinks of Descartes as a philosopher, however, it seems clear that Fermat was the better mathematician.
+Fermat and Descartes did work in physics and independently discovered the (trigonometric) law of refraction, but Fermat gave the correct explanation, and used it remarkably to anticipate the Principle of Least Action later enunciated by Maupertuis (though Maupertuis himself, like Descartes, had an incorrect explanation of refraction).
+Fermat and Descartes independently discovered analytic geometry, but it was Fermat who extended it to more than two dimensions, and followed up by developing elementary calculus.

 John Brehaut Wallis (1616-1703) England